Serialcomms/Raspberry-Pico-SDK-USB/README.md

 Once compiled, the uf2 image can be uploaded as normal and the Pico attached to a host machine.

-Picoprobe or other UART interface device required to view debug messages.
+Debug Probe / Picoprobe or other UART interface device required to view debug messages.

 Pico should then enumerate as a Human Interface Device / Joystick game controller and send continuous axis movement and button activity to the host.